-Metoprolol tartrate, USP is a selective beta1-adrenoreceptor blocking agent, available as 25, 50 and 100 mg tablets for oral administration.
-Metoprolol tartrate is (±)-1-(isopropylamino)-3-[p-(2-methoxyethyl)phenoxy]-2-propanol (2:1) dextro-tartrate salt, and its structural formula is
+Metoprolol tartrate is a selective beta1-adrenoreceptor blocking agent, available as 25 mg, 50 mg and 100 mg tablets for oral administration.
+Metoprolol tartrate is (±)-1-(isopropylamino)-3-[p-2-methoxyethyl)phenoxy]-2-propanol (2:1) dextro-tartrate salt.
+Its structural formula is:

-Metoprolol tartrate, USP is a white, practically odorless, crystalline powder with a molecular weight of 684.81.
+Metoprolol tartrate, USP is a white, crystalline powder with a molecular weight of 684.82.
 It is very soluble in water; freely soluble in methylene chloride, in chloroform, and in alcohol; slightly soluble in acetone; and insoluble in ether.

 Metoprolol - Clinical Pharmacology

-Metoprolol tartrate is a beta1-selective (cardioselective) adrenergic receptor blocker.
-This preferential effect is not absolute, however, and at higher plasma concentrations, Metoprolol tartrate also inhibits beta2-adrenoreceptors, chiefly located in the bronchial and vascular musculature.
+Metoprolol is a beta1-selective (cardioselective) adrenergic receptor blocker.
+This preferential effect is not absolute, however, and at higher plasma concentrations, Metoprolol also inhibits beta2 adrenoreceptors, chiefly located in the bronchial and vascular musculature.